-As a person with a traumatic brain injury, along with other health conditions, the impact of the expansion will negatively affect my own health.
-Already, noise from the pit impacts outdoor activities and the increased stimulus aggravates my condition and limits my ability to enjoy the outdoors in the city.
+As a person with a wife with a traumatic brain injury, along with other health conditions, the impact of the expansion will negatively affect my own health.
+Already, noise from the pit impacts her outdoor activities and the increased stimulus aggravates her condition and limits her ability to enjoy the outdoors in the city.
 Expanding the pit and moving it closer will only worsen these issues.